 But that’s not all there is to do on Roanoke Island.
 There are dolphin tours, sailing tours, sightseeing tours, kayaking tours and even fishing and shrimping tours that leave from the waterfront docks in the summer.
 More serious anglers may want to book an inshore or offshore charter boat from Pirate’s Cove or one of the Wanchese marinas.
 There’s also a fishing head boat at Pirate’s Cove.
 You may want to take a course at the North Carolina Maritime Museum.
 You can enroll the kids in a sailing camp, take a course in knot-tying or even build a boat in a day!

 Finally, Roanoke Island offers numerous special events, festivals, programs, performing arts, summer camps, children’s programs and more all summer long.

 The Roanoke Island Secret

-Here’s a little tip: In the summer months when every restaurant on the beach has a wait list every night, it’s easy to breeze right in to a Roanoke Island restaurant.
+Here’s a little tip: In the summer months when every restaurant on the beach has a wait list each night, it’s easy to breeze right in to a Roanoke Island restaurant.
 For some reason, the beach visitors don’t often think to make a special trip to Roanoke Island for dinner, but they should!
 It’s only 5 or 10 minutes from Nags Head, and there’s not as much of a frantic dinner rush over here.
-For an especially quiet dinner on Roanoke Island, try to eat a little later, about 7:30 or 8.
-By then everyone who is trying to make it to The Lost Colony, the North Carolina School of the Arts’ Summer Performance Festival or The Pioneer Theater will have cleared out and you can have your dinner in peace.
+For an especially quiet dinner on Roanoke Island, try to eat a little later, about 7:30 p.m. or 8 p.m.
+By then everyone who is trying to make it to The Lost Colony, an event at Roanoke Island Festival Park or The Pioneer Theater will have cleared out and you can have your dinner in peace.